 - Data registry

 - Manual for operating midwifery centers in global settings

-Contributions support quality improvement programs at birth centers in middle and low income countries.
+The GoodBirth Network is a Not-for-Profit 501(c)3 in the USA.
+Contributions support quality improvement programs for midwifery centers in middle and low income countries.